 Turns out, you don't have to.

-You still can wash cloth diapers with hard water.
+You still can wash cloth diapers in hard water.

 Only if you know how.

-In this article, I will show you how to wash cloth diapers with hard water, and say goodbye to the cloth diaper rash forever.
+In this article, I will show you how to wash cloth diapers in hard water, and say goodbye to the cloth diaper rash forever.